-Select highlights from the fifty-year history of
+Select highlights in the history of

 The Mary Duke Biddle Foundation

-1961 • The trustees broaden the scope of money allocated to Duke University from grants made primarily to the school of medicine to include music and art professorships, library acquisitions, concerts, plans for a new music building, and undergraduate scholarships.
+1961 • The trustees broaden the scope of money allocated to Duke University from grants made primarily to the School of Medicine to include music and art professorships, library acquisitions, concerts, plans for a new music building, and undergraduate scholarships.

 1966 • The Mary Duke Biddle Gallery for the Blind opens at the North Carolina Museum of Art, the first of its kind in the world.

 1971 • A seed grant to Duke’s Department of Psychiatry helps lay plans for a Durham County Drug Abuse Center.
 In the arts, grants fund a theater company for children, travel stipends for musicians, and East Duke Building Music Room performance hall renovations.

 1972 • The Sarah P. Duke Gardens, named in honor of Mary Duke Biddle’s mother, receives the first in a series of grants for landscaping and maintenance enhancements.
 In New York, grantee Jobs for Youth helps at-risk young people earn money for family expenses while staying in school.